 An S&CC should be present during all strength and conditioning sessions and be prepared to provide first aid as soon as an athlete shows signs of distress.
 The S&CC should be able to administer CPR, apply an AED, and activate the emergency action plan (EAP) if needed.
 An athletic trainer or team physician should be present during each high-risk collegiate conditioning session (eg, sprinting, timed sessions, mat drills, stations).
-For lower-risk conditioning sessions and the strength portion of a conditioning program, an S&CC should be present and an athletic trainer should be on campus and accessible to assist if a problem arises.
+For lower-risk conditioning program, an S&CC should be present and an athletic trainer should be on campus and accessible to assist if a problem arises.
 The institution should determine the need for and level of medical coverage for conditioning sessions.
 Among the factors to be considered are squad size, type of athlete, time of year (eg, immediately postseason, off season, in season, summer), expected environmental conditions, and planned duration and intensity level of the workout.